 Ingredients

-- 1 large egg (50 g w/o shell)
+- 1 large egg (50 g each w/o shell)

 - ⅓ cup black sugar (packed; I used dark muscovado sugar that I bought on Amazon, but you can also purchase Okinawan black sugar on Amazon)

-- 1 tsp neutral-flavored oil (vegetable, rice bran, canola, etc.)
+- 1 tsp neutral oil

 - 1 tsp baking powder

-- ⅛ tsp kosher salt (Diamond Crystal; use half for table salt)
+- ⅛ tsp Diamond Crystal kosher salt

 Instructions

-- Once the dough balls are cooked through, they start to float.
+- Once the dough balls are cooked through, they will start to float.
 They rotate themselves, but you can help them rotate to achieve even coloring.

 To Store